coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

 The model with the highest recall: Bernoulli Naive Bayes
 ```

 The Bernoulli Naive Bayes model performed better across the board than Multinomial Naive Bayes.
-The cleaned versions performed worse overall.
+The cleaned versions performed worse than their 'unclean' counterparts.

-Overall, the cost of thinking something is humorous when it is really serious (false positive) is higher than thinking something is serious when is meant to be humorous (false negative).
 While accuracy is good, because I want to limit the number of false positives, precision would be the best metric to judge the performance of the model.

-An even better way, though, would be to plot the receiver operating characteristic (ROC) curve and calculate the area under the curve.
+To get a better visual of the performance of the models, I plotted the receiver operating characteristic (ROC) curve and calculated the area under the curve (AUC).
 The AUC score will be close to 0.5 if the classifier isn't much better than random guessing, while it will be 1.0 for perfect classification.

 <p align = 'center'>
     <img src = 'https://github.com/coxem14/Capstone-2/blob/main/images/NB_ROC.png'>